dthom172/PSST/README.md

 ## Module 1

-This software does <x,y,z>.
+This software generates sequences for SNP IDs of a certain disease, and then you can make blastdb.
 It fits into the general scheme of this pipeline <here>.